opencog/atomspace/README.md

-for uniqueness constraints, state and a messaging "blackboard"; for searching and satisfiability and graph re-writing; for the specification of types and type signatures, including type polymorphism and type construction (dependent types and type variables TBD).
+for uniqueness constraints, state and a messaging "blackboard"; for searching and satisfiability and graph re-writing; for the specification of types and type signatures, including type polymorphism and type construction.

 Because of these many and varied Atom types, constructing graphs to represent knowledge looks kind-of-like "programming"; the programming language is informally referred to as "Atomese".
-It vaguely resembles a strange mashup of SQL (due to queriability), prolog/datalog (due to the logic and reasoning components), lisp/scheme (due to lambda expressions), haskell/caml (due to the type system) and rule engines (due to the graph rewriting and forward/backward chaining inference systems).
+It vaguely resembles a strange mash-up of SQL (due to queriability), prolog/datalog (due to the logic and reasoning components), lisp/scheme (due to lambda expressions), Haskell/CaML (due to the type system) and rule engines (due to the graph rewriting and forward/backward chaining inference systems).
 This "programming language" is NOT designed for use by human programmers (it is too verbose and awkward for that); it is